All you Need to Know About Amazon’s Fulfillment by Merchant (FBM)

 As a Fulfillment by Merchant seller, you have to interact with all your customers directly.
 This way, you get a better understanding of their needs and you have the choice to customize your products as per their requirements.
 Moreover, Shiprocket helps you build your own post-ship page for your eCommerce website.
 This webpage lets you place your brand logo for people to connect with you more on a personal level.

-How is Fulfillment by Merchant Different from Fulfillment by Amazon
+Fulfillment by Merchant V/S Fulfillment by Amazon

 Fulfillment by Amazon, as the name suggests is Amazon’s order fulfillment model where Amazon takes responsibility for inventory management, storage, picking, packing, shipping and customer service for your orders.
 Your role is to deliver your products to Amazon’s fulfillment center.